 The Portuguese water dog is not known to bark excessively but it is intimidating when it does.
 Therefore, when you decide on adopting this type of breed you are getting a breed that can play a role in protecting your property while still being a friendly family dog.
 This allows you to feel safe and secure without resorting to getting a meaner breed such as a pit bull or Doberman.

-Portuguese water dogs are endearing because of how loyal they are to their owners.
+One endearing Portuguese water dog trait is how loyal they are to their owners.
 Easily trained to be obedient, Portuguese water dogs rarely stray too far from their masters and this minimizes the chances of you losing him or her.
 They love to be petted and are gentle with guests and children of all ages.

 Not only are Portuguese water dogs appropriate as a family pet, they are a dependable working dog and relish their roles as security guards and sled-pullers.
 Because of their impressive aquatic abilities, they have also been known to be able to rescue property and people from water.